amer/resinfra/packer/README.md

   - Hetzner snapshot with ``hetzner-worker-vm`` label
   - Proxmox clone named ``proxmox-worker-vm``

-Images are build according to the respective packer files found in this folder.
+Images are built according to the respective packer files found in this folder.
 For all system components, we use Debian 10 as the base image.
 All images are built so that new machines seamlessly integrate into the final product.
 The central tool is Consul, which collects all nodes and publishes their information to other services and tools used (such as prometheus).